galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 # Introduction

-This tutorial is based on a workshop that was run in 2019 under the auspices of... by ... and attended by hundreds of people etc. etc.
+This tutorial is based on a workshop that was run in 2019 under the auspices of Australian BioCommons by Michael Charleston, and attended online by hundreds of people across Australia.

 The title of that workshop was "Phylogenetics - Back To Basics" and it was aimed at helping you understand how phylogenetic inference works, some of the tools used, and what you can learn from phylogenetic estimation.